Football Australia: History

-On 1 January 2005, ASA renamed itself to Football Federation Australia (FFA), aligning with the general international usage of the word "football", in preference to "soccer", and to also distance itself from the failings of the old Soccer Australia.
+On 1 January 2005, ASA renamed itself Football Federation Australia (FFA), aligning with the international usage of the name "football" in preference to "soccer" and, by a more distinct name, distancing itself from the failings of the former Soccer Australia.
 It coined the phrase "old soccer, new football" to emphasise this.

-On 1 January 2006, Football Federation Australia moved from the OFC to the AFC.
-The move was unanimously endorsed by the AFC Executive Committee on 23 March 2005, and assented by the OFC on 17 April.
-The FIFA Executive Committee approved the move on 29 June, noting that "as all of the parties involved ... had agreed to the move, the case did not need to be discussed by the FIFA Congress", and was unanimously ratified by the AFC on 10 September.
-Football Australia hoped that the move would give Australia a fairer chance of qualifying for the FIFA World Cup and allow A-League clubs to compete in the AFC Champions League, thereby improving the standard of Australian football at both international and club levels with improved competition in the region.
+On 1 January 2006, FFA quit the OFC and joined the AFC.
+The move was unanimously endorsed by the AFC on 23 March 2005 and assented by the OFC on 17 April 2005.
+FIFA approved the move on 29 June, noting that "as all of the parties involved ... had agreed to the move, the case did not need to be discussed by the FIFA Congress".
+The move was unanimously ratified by the AFC on 10 September.
+FFA hoped that the move would give its teams a fairer chance of qualifying for the FIFA World Cup and allow A-League clubs to compete in the AFC Champions League thereby improving the standard of soccer in Australia at international and club levels, with improved competition in the region.

-In February 2008, the Football Federation Australia formally announced their intention to bid for the 2018 FIFA World Cup, 2022 FIFA World Cup and the 2015 AFC Asian Cup.
-In 2010, the decision was made by Football Australia to withdraw its World Cup bid for 2018, instead focusing on a bid for the 2022 tournament.
+In February 2008, FFA announced its intention to bid for the 2018 FIFA World Cup, 2022 FIFA World Cup and the 2015 AFC Asian Cup.
+In 2010, FFA decided to withdraw its World Cup bid for 2018, instead focusing on a bid for the 2022 tournament.
 FFA failed in its $45.6 million bid for the 2022 World Cup having received only one vote from the FIFA Executive.

+In 2012, a rival soccer competition organisation Football Australia was formed and occupied that name.

-On 27 August 2013, Australia was admitted as a full member to the ASEAN Football Federation (AFF), after they formally joined as an invite affiliation to the regional body in 2006.
-However, its men's national team has not played the ASEAN Championship as part of the initial agreement.
+On 27 August 2013, FFA was admitted as a full member to the ASEAN Football Federation (AFF), after it had become an invite affiliation to the regional body in 2006.
+However, its men's national team has not played in the ASEAN Championship as part of the initial agreement.

-On 29 January 2015, after the defeat of Iraq and the United Arab Emirates during the 2015 AFC Asian Cup, West Asian Football Federation members reportedly sought to remove Australia from the AFC primarily due to "Australia benefiting hugely from Asian involvement without giving much in return".
+On 29 January 2015, after the defeat of the Iraq national football team and the United Arab Emirates national football team during the 2015 AFC Asian Cup, West Asian Football Federation members reportedly sought to remove Australia from the AFC, primarily due to "Australia benefiting hugely from Asian involvement without giving much in return".